cpalmeraxway/axway-open-docs/content/en/docs/apim_installation/apigtw_install/cassandra_install.md

 * **Cassandra**:
     * Cassandra version 2.2.12
     * 64-bit OpenJDK JRE or Oracle JRE version 8

 For details on requirements for high availability, see [Configure a Cassandra HA cluster](/docs/cass_admin/cassandra_config/).

 ### JRE requirements and recommendations

 The default API Gateway installation includes a 64-bit OpenJDK JRE (`apigateway/Linux.x86_64/jre/bin`).
 You can configure Cassandra to use the API Gateway JRE (for example, in a demo environment), but it is recommended that you install a separate JRE (OpenJDK or Oracle) for use with Cassandra.
 When using a separate JRE, use the same version (or at least the same major version) as the API Gateway uses.

+### Cassandra Hardware

+Cassandra hardware choice recommendations can be found at [Hardware Choices]( https://cassandra.apache.org/doc/latest/operating/hardware.html).
+Cassandra is designed to run on commodity distributed drives, and therefore it is strongly recommended not to use a Storage Area Network for Cassandra deployments.

 ## Install Apache Cassandra